junqing-zhang/junqing-zhang.github.io/_pages/about.md

 * [Web of Science](https://www.webofscience.com/wos/author/record/T-8966-2019){:target="_blank"} profile

+Openining: We have a three-year PDRA position available.
+Please visit [this link](https://www.jobs.ac.uk/job/DOV562/postdoctoral-research-associate-in-wi-fi-device-fingerprinting-grade-7){:target="_blank"} for more information.
+Application deadline: 17 October 2025.

 [//]: [Newton International Fellowships](https://royalsociety.org/grants-schemes-awards/grants/newton-international/){:target="_blank"} application will open soon on the 31 January 2023.
 If you are interested in wireless security and wireless sensing, please drop me an email with your CV.